UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

-# Home Energy Retrofit Portal BETA
+# Warm Homes: Local Grant Portal BETA

 This repository was cloned from [HUG2 Portal](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-portal-beta) in December 2024, keeping all previous commits.